JuniorJPDJ/steam_account_changer/README.md

 Always when you want to update accounts data - run `./stats_loader.py` again.

 To show your account data run `./changer.py` without parameters.
+WARNING: It shows only accounts which was logged on this PC at least once.
+No matters on `acc.json` file.
 Example:
 ```
 $ ./changer.py